rusbomber/VictoriaLogs/docs/victorialogs/sql-to-logsql.md

 - If the SQL query contains `ORDER BY`, `LIMIT` and `OFFSET`, then convert them into [`sort` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#sort-pipe).
   For example, `SELECT * FROM table ORDER BY field1, field2 LIMIT 10 OFFSET 20` is converted into `* | sort by (field1, field2) limit 10 offset 20`.
 - If the SQL query contains `UNION`, then convert it into [`union` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#union-pipe).
-  For example `SELECT * FROM table WHERE filters1 UNION ALL SELECT * FROM table WHERE filters2` is converted into `filters1 | union (filters2)`.
+  For example, `SELECT * FROM table WHERE filters1 UNION ALL SELECT * FROM table WHERE filters2` is converted into `filters1 | union (filters2)`.

-SQL queries are frequently used for obtaining top N column values, which are the most frequently seen in the selected rows.
+SQL queries are frequently used to obtain top N column values that are the most frequently seen in the selected rows.
-For example, the query below returns top 5 `user_id` values, which present in the biggest number of rows:
+For example, the query below returns the top 5 `user_id` values that are present in the largest number of rows:

 ```sql
 SELECT user_id, count(*) hits FROM table GROUP BY user_id ORDER BY hits DESC LIMIT 5
 ```

-LogsQL provides a shortcut syntax with [`top` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#top-pipe) for this case:
+LogsQL provides a shortcut syntax with the [`top` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#top-pipe) for this case:

 ```logsql
 * | top 5 (user_id)